binkley/wrong-place-wrong-time/homebrewery.md

 You portray the characters who cross paths with **Gaffard** and **The Fey Pouncer**, and direct the movement through the Acts.

-The plot has multiple points of optionality: what happens next is up to player choices.
+The plot has multiple points of for players to navigate choices and actions: what happens next is up to players.
-Many of the scenes are optional, or alternative to each other &mdash; let the players guide.
+Some the scenes are optional, or alternative to each other &mdash; let the players guide.
+Others are crucial to the plot, and players may need guidance to get back on
+track: this is a mixture of _sandbox_ and _railroad_ styles of adventure module.

+There are openings and hooks for continuing _Gaffard_ and _The Fey Pouncer_ beyond this adventure, and character interactions with NPCs can set the stage for those.

 \page